Piliponful/haskell-bst/README.md

       | v > x = contains r v
 ```
 **Here you also have 3 options**
-1. The node you provided as a function first argument is Nil.
+1. Node(first argument) you passed to `contains` is Nil.
 So you return False.
 It fits in the functional paradigm very well.
-You will get false if you provide Nil in your first call.
+You will get false if you provide `Nil` as root node in your outermost call.
 As well as inner function calls with leaf node child as arguments, which is Nil.

-2. The provided in arguments node value is greater or less then value we searching for(second arg).
+2. Value of node(first argument) you passed to `contains` is greater or less then value we searching for(second argument).
 In that case the function call evaluates to another same function call with new set of arguments and evaluation continues until it hits leaf node or finds value.

 3. The value is found.
 Return true.